 energy in the use of the project.
 The term includes energy efficiency

 strategies by design as well as the incorporation of alternative energy

 (22) Feasibility Study--A report of a detailed investigation

 and analysis conducted to determine the advisability of a proposed

-(A) a registration status signifying that an Architect
+(A) a registration status signifying that a Landscape

-is not delinquent in the payment of any fees owed to the Board; or
+Architect is not delinquent in the payment of any fees owed to the

 (B) an application status signifying that an Applicant